LCS Laboratory Inc., offers laboratory analysis for airborne mould.

 Source: Air Analysis Inc. and Environmental Analysis Associates

-This particular methodology is very straightforward, and covers a broad range of mold levels.
-The only drawback, is that the procedure is not sufficiently conclusive for the moderate mold concentration levels between 2.000 and 10.000 spores per cubic meter.
-For the interpretation of the results in this range, you may need to use a different methodology, which takes into account level of mold found in outdoor samples as well.
+This particular methodology is very straightforward and covers a broad range of mould levels.
+The only drawback is that the procedure is not sufficiently conclusive for the moderate mould concentration levels between 2.000 and 10.000 spores per cubic meter.
+For the interpretation of the results in this range, you may need to use a different methodology, which takes into account the level of mould found in outdoor samples as well.

-To order your mold sampling kit, please visit our online store.
+To order your mould sampling kit, please visit our online store.

 at 10:52 am